-In the Freedom Struggle, English played a vital role in bringing together leaders from various parts of the country and helping them exchange their thoughts and plan their strategy.
-Pandit Nehru's words give impetus to the invaluable linking role of English in the country and across the world.
-'The language link is a greater link between us and the English-speaking people than any political link or Commonwealth link or anything else....
+In the Freedom Struggle, English played a vital role in bringing together leaders from various parts of the country and helped them exchange their thoughts and plan their strategy.
+Pandit Nehru's words bear repetition about the invaluable linking role of English in the country and across the world.
+"The language link is a greater link between us and the English-speaking people than any political link or Commonwealth link or anything else....
 If you push out English, does Hindi fully take its place?
 I hope it will.
 I am sure it will.
 But I wish to avoid the danger of one unifying factor being pushed out without another unifying factor fully taking its place.
 In that event there will be a gap, a hiatus.
 The creation of any such hiatus or gap must be avoided at all costs.
 It is very vital to do so in the interest of the unity of the country.
-It is this that leads me to the conclusion that English is likely to have an important place in the foreseeable future.'
+It is this that leads me to the conclusion that English is likely to have an important place in the foreseeable future."

-India's abiding connections with the UNO, UNESCO and other World agencies, with the Commonwealth, SAARC, EEC, ASEAN and other economic affiliations, her greater role in the recent context of globalization and liberalization of the economy and for the free flow of technical knowhow including Satellite technology around the world-all these growing bonds should convince educational planners and administrators of the importance of English as a powerful link language which will ensure a major role for India in world development.
+India's abiding connections with the UNO, UNESCO and other World agencies, with the Commonwealth, SAARC, EEC, ASEAN and other economic affiliations, her greater role in the recent context of globalisation and liberalisation of the economy and for the free flow 0f technical knowhow including Satellite technology around the world -all these growing bonds should convince educational planners and administrators of the importance of English as a powerful link language .which will ensure a major role for India in world development.

-1.3.3 English as a Library Language
+1.5.
+English as a Library Language

 The Indian Education Commission, popularly known as the Kothari Commission (1964-66) termed English as a Library language.
 Though the mother tongue is agreed to be the best medium of instruction, the commission insisted that no university degree should be awarded to anyone without the pupil acquiring a certain proficiency in English.
 English is the key to the storehouse of knowledge and books on all branches of knowledge are available mostly in English.
-More than sixty per cent of the world's technical journals, newspapers and periodicals are published in English.
-To keep themselves abreast of all the latest developments, our pupils have to learn English.
+More than 60% of the world's technical journals, newspapers and periodicals are published in English.
+To keep themselves abreast of all the latest developments, our pupils will have to learn English.

-Pandit Jawaharlal Nehru once said, 'English is our major window on the world'.
+Pandit Jawaharlal Nehru once said, "English is our major window on the world".
 English gives us a glimpse of all that is happening around the world in literature, science, technology, commerce, politics, sports and culture.
-Nehru also said that no Indian can get into an intellectual prison after getting political independence.
-As Morarji Desai said we should not deny ourselves the cultural and practical benefits of the English language which is by far the most eloquent and popular of all languages.
-After Independence though English was shown the backseat, it could never be totally banished.
-English was kept for the following three reasons:
+Nehru also said that no Indian can get into an intellectual prison after getting the political independence.
+As Moraji Desai said we should not deny ourselves the cultural and practical benefits of the English language which is by far the most eloquent and popular of all languages.
+After Independence though English was shown the backseat. it could never be totally banished.
+It was resulted to keep English only for the following three reasons

-- As a National link language
+- I. As a National link language

-- As an international link language
+- 2. As an international link language. and

-- As a library language
+- 3. As a Library language

+- 4. English as a National Link Language